-Toxoplasma gondii is an infectious parasite that infects approximately one third of the world population, and is most known for causing flu-like illnesses.
-1,2 Most infected healthy adults are asymptomatic, or do not show or develop any symptoms since their body is able to efficiently fight the infection.
-However in pregnant patients, the infection can transmit to the fetus through the placenta which may cause miscarriage, permanent neurological damage, permanent birth, and visual impairment.3 For this reason, it is essential to diagnose the infection early and implement treatments to protect developing fetuses.
+Toxoplasma gondii is an infectious parasite that infects approximately one third of the world population and is most known for causing flu-like illnesses.
+1, 2 Infection is caused by consumption of tainted meat or by contact and inadverdant ingestion of soil or food contaminated with oocvtes from infected cat feces.
+Most infected healthy adults are asymptomatic, or do not show or develop any symptoms since their body is able to efficiently fight the infection.
+However, in pregnant patients, the infection can transmit to the fetus through the placenta which may cause miscarriage, permanent neurological damage, and visual impairment.3 For this reason, it is essential to diagnose the infection early and implement treatments to protect developing fetuses.